okandavut/hencrypt/README.md

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+## Technologies
+- JavaScript
+- Mocha for testing
+- Istanbul for coverage of tests.
+- Travis for continuous integration
+- Coveralls for check coverage after every build